Most things don’t fail on Day One.

 I don’t know yet if that guarantees success.

-Now the effort stays small.
+Now the effort stays small, but it doesn’t disappear.

 And for the first time, Day Ten isn’t a wall.